 By Jenny Holt

-Windows are an important parts of a home structure providing ventilation, insulating spaces and improving aesthetic appearance.
-However, they also need maintenance so that they look neat, but are also safe and secure.
+Windows are an important part of a home’s structure, they provide ventilation, insulate spaces and improve aesthetic appearance.
+However, they also need regular maintenance so they continue to make your home look good, but are also safe and secure.

 Keep Windows Clean

 Cleaning your windows on a regular basis ensures that the structure itself is free from dirt, dust or moisture that will keep windows looking neat and improve the appearance of your home.
 Wipe away water that accumulates on the glass, sash, and casings.
 Remove dust and grime using a damp cloth, avoiding the use of too much water.
 Clean windows also ensure no molds and spores are present which are health hazards.